 I know that some really cool new features are still being developed for APEX 5.1 and I just cannot believe that it has been 12 years already since I first installed HTMLDB.

 What more can I ask for?
 After all these years, I keep meeting new people, creating cool applications, making new friends, and still having fun.
-APEX really changed my life and I am blessed for that.
+Oracle APEX really changed my life and I am blessed for that.
 I know that it will continue for many years.